+See Table X.2-1 for the dependencies between the support of transactions.

 X.4 Search Transaction

-This Transaction searches the Modality Worklist for Workitems that match the specified Query Parameters and returns a list of matching Workitems.
-Each Workitem in the returned list includes return Attributes specified in the request.
+This Transaction searches the Modality Scheduled Procedure Steps for scheduled procedure steps that match the specified Query Parameters and returns a list of matching scheduled procedure steps.
+Each scheduled procedure step in the returned list includes return Attributes specified in the request.
 The Transaction corresponds to the DIMSE MWL C-FIND Operation (see PS3.4, Section K.4.1).

 X.4.1 Request